MatthijsBrem/wheelchair-design-platform/README.md

 ### Filtering the data
 The translatePredictionToPD() has a bit of processing to filter out some inaccuracies.
 We noticed the model could predict the same posture for several seconds but would then suddenly have a one off prediction and then go back to the old prediction.
 Because this would created undesired behaviour this was filtered

 Every prediction is put into an list with all predictions.
 For each new prediction the script checks if this prediction is the same as the previous three prediction and not the same as the first prediction.
-This means there are 4 consecutive predictions which are not the current prediction meaning it is not a one off prediction but a new posture.
+This means there are 4 consecutive predictions which are not the current prediction.
+Meaning it is not a one off prediction but a new posture.
 The list is then cleared and the new prediction is added to the list.

     def translatePredictionToPD(prediction):
         if len(lastpredictions) > 4: